-The School's investment in capital assets as of June 30, 2022 amounts to \$682,107 (net of accumulated depreciation) and right of use lease asset (building) \$18,226,428 (net of accumulated amortization).
-This investment in capital assets includes right of use lease asset (building), leasehold improvements and furniture, fixtures and equipment, motor vehicles, and computer software.
-The School has \$19,283,412 in long-term liabilities associated to capital assets and working capital.
+The School's investment in capital assets as of June 30, 2023 amounts to \$927,655 (net of accumulated depreciation) and right-of-use lease asset (building) of \$14,136,401 (net of accumulated amortization).
+This investment in capital assets includes right-of-use lease asset building, improvements, furniture, fixtures, and equipment, audiovisual equipment, and motor vehicles.
+As of June 30, 2023, the School had \$15,136,699 in long-term liabilities associated to capital assets and working capital.